Master of Public Policy

 Specialized Concentrations

-You can customize your education with concentrations in Non-Profit and Social Capacity Management, Environmental and Water Policy, or Public Policy Advocacy.
+You can customize your education with concentrations in Non-Profit and Social Capacity Management, Environmental and Water Policy, Public Policy Advocacy or Local Government.
 Through internships and policy projects, you will gain the hands-on experience that only an MPP program in California can provide.

 Course Details

-• A total of 39 units, including 33 core units and 6 concentration units, completed over approximately two to four years (full-time or part-time).
+• A total of 39 units, including 33 core units and 6 concentration units, completed over approximately two to three years depending on the number of units taken each semester.

 • Fall and Spring semesters run for 15 weeks, with accelerated Summer courses available.

-• A hybrid MPP program model with a mix of online and in-person courses, with students attending six to eight in-person Saturday sessions per semester.
+• A hybrid MPP program model with a mix of online and in-person courses, with students attending six to seven in-person Saturday sessions per semester.

 • Real-time, synchronous online classes providing direct interaction with professors and classmates, complemented by additional time for coursework and assignments.

-• LAW 201: Law for Public Administration 3
+• LAW 201: Introduction to Law for Public Administration 3

 • PUB 251: Foundations of Public Administration 3